eleanorfrajka/ifmeo/content/project/dsow/index.md

 **This page is a placeholder**, and content updates are underway.

 It currently contains a list of datasets collected during the maintenance of the DS2 mooring, and nearby hydrographic cruises (collected by UHH and on related projects), listed below in the **Publications** list.
+More generally, the CTD data (cruises and moorings) can generally be found on [PANGAEA](pangaea.de), while the transport data are on the OceanSITES website [GS ridge](http://www.oceansites.org/tma/gsr.html).

 If you notice any are missing, please [let me know](mailto:eleanor.frajka@uni-hamburg.de).